-[Photo is of the entire Roma Pass folder.
-It has a pass, plus a map and guide brochures.
+[Photo is of the entire Roma Pass folder from a few years ago.
+The packaging has changed a bit.
+It still has a pass, plus a map and guide brochures.
 We used one map, and carried all five of our passes, but left the large folder in the hotel room each day.]

 The passes come in two or three day versions, and the countdown starts on the day you are admitted to your first archeological site or museum or take your first public transportation ride.
 We bought our 72 Hour (or 3-day) passes on a Thursday, but did not ‘validate’ them until Saturday when we took our first Metro ride to the Museum of Roman Civilization.

 (*In 2016-18, the Museum of Roman Civilization is closed indefinitely.
 Its website says for ‘redevelopment work of the building’.
 We sure hope it reopens, as it was a huge favorite for us!).